Tips for Building the Perfect Palette for Your Home.

 Think about a colour that always draws you in — it could be from your wardrobe, a favourite artwork, or a photo from your travels.
 This becomes your anchor hue.

-2. Build Around a Hero Colour
+Build Around a Hero Colour

 Take your anchor hue and explore its tints, shades and tones.
 For example, if your hero colour is green, you might use a pale mint on walls (tint), a deep olive sofa (shade), and a muted sage rug (tone).

-3. Stick to 3–5 Colours Per Space
+Stick to 3–5 Colours Per Space

-4. Consider Light & Room Function
+Consider Light & Room Function

 Some rooms benefit from softer tints and muted tones; some spaces can handle darker shades or stronger accents.

-5. Test Swatches in Real Life
+Test Swatches in Real Life

 Always view paint samples or fabric swatches in your actual room at different times of day.
 Watch them when light hits the colour and when it’s in shade.
 Natural and artificial light dramatically change how colours appear.

-6. Link Rooms With Subtle Repeats
+Link Rooms With Subtle Repeats

-You don’t need to be an interior designer to use colour like one.
-By understanding shades, tints and tones — and how to build a palette from them — you’ll choose colours with more confidence and create spaces that feel intentional rather than accidental.
+If you love continuity, use one tone or accent throughout your interior space to tie rooms together—for instance, the same muted blue across different fabrics or accessories.
+You don’t need to be an interior designer to use colour like an interior designer.
+By understanding shades, tints and tones — and how to build a palette from them — you’ll choose colours with more confidence and create interior spaces that feel intentional rather than accidental.

-Want help building a palette for your next project?
 Contact Us and we’ll help you translate these colour tricks into a home you love.

 Previous